 Author The Carefree Kitchen

-This easy Spaghetti Carbonara is a simple pasta dish that takes just about 20 minutes to make and always hits the spot.
+This easy spaghetti carbonara is a simple pasta dish that takes just about 20 minutes to make and always hits the spot.
 It combines perfectly cooked noodles, crispy bacon, and a rich and creamy carbonara sauce made with eggs, Parmesan cheese, and freshly ground black pepper.

 Prep: 20 minutes